hyperledger/fabric-private-chaincode/examples/README.md

 Please refer to [Architecture and Components](https://github.com/hyperledger-labs/fabric-private-chaincode#architecture-and-components) for more details on Enclave Registry.

 ### Prequisites
-This tutorial presumes that the repository in https://github.com/hyperledger-labs/fabric-private-chaincode has been installed as per [README.md](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/README.md) in FPC-INSTALL-DIR which is in the $GOPATH folder.
+This tutorial presumes that the repository in https://github.com/hyperledger-labs/fabric-private-chaincode has been installed as per [README.md](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/README.md) in `FPC-INSTALL-DIR` which is in the `$GOPATH` folder.

 ### Develop chaincode
-* Create a folder named `helloworld`  in FPC-INSTALL-DIR/examples.
+* Create a folder named `helloworld`  in `FPC-INSTALL-DIR/examples`.
 ```
 cd $GOPATH/src/github.com/hyperledger-labs/fabric-private-chaincode/examples
 mkdir helloworld